Xiobe/Shodan/README.md

 What we actually did was use a shortcut for the filter ```ip:"193.191.245.244"```.
 Filters is where the power is in any search engine.

+### Searching for malware
+If you want to create a list of all malware instances Shodan detected in order to protect your organization you can use the filter ```category:malware```.
+We can combine this with other filters for example if we want to know which malware was detected for Belgium we can set the filter to ```category:malware country:be```.
+Since Belgium is a tiny country the results are not spectacular but try ```category:malware country:us,ru,br```.
+This filter combines the US, Russia an Brazil.
+They are big so it is only logical to find more.

 ## Shodan for offense

 ### Searching on IP